Cguang7/Domain-Feature-Perturbation-for-Domain-Generalization/README.md

 >📋  This is the code repository of the paper Domain Feature Perturbation (DFP) for Domain Generalization.
-This repository contains the core code for DFP and code modified from the PyTorch suite DomainBed and Benchmark OdD-Bench.
+This repository contains the core code for DFP and code modified from the PyTorch suite DomainBed and Benchmark [OoD-Bench]().

 # Domain Feature Perturbation for Domain Generalization